ngraziano/LMICPP-Arduino/README.md

 ## License

 Most source files in this repository are made available under the Eclipse Public License v1.0.
-Some of the AES code is available under the LGPL.
+Some of the AES code is available under MIT like license.
 Refer to each individual source file for more details.